nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `cancel INDEX dt/DATE st/START_TIME`

-* Cancels a lesson for the student at the specified `INDEX`.
+* Cancels a lesson for the student at the specified `INDEX`, that starts at the specified `START_TIME`.
 * Cancelling a makeup lesson will remove it from the student's list of makeup lessons.
 * Cancelling a regular lesson adds it to a list of cancelled lessons.
 This is shared across students in the same group.
 * `DATE` must be a valid date in the format `DD-MM-YYYY`.